Which is better PU or PVC conveyor belt?

 PU and PVC conveyor belts are two common types of conveyor belts.
 Both provide for the smooth movement of materials, but each possesses unique material properties that lead to differences in performance under different operating conditions.
 PU conveyor belts are renowned for their outstanding wear and oil resistance, making them particularly suitable for handling abrasive or greasy materials.
 Their excellent hygienic properties also make them an ideal choice for demanding industries such as food processing. pvc belt conveyor , on the other hand, are favored for their versatility and excellent chemical resistance, providing a stable and reliable solution for many common material handling scenarios.

-PU conveyor belts, also known as polyurethane conveyor belts, are widely used in various industries due to their unique properties.
-PU conveyor belts offer excellent durability, chemical resistance, and hygienic properties, but they are generally more expensive than materials like PVC belt conveyor.
-Key advantages include:
+Polyurethane (PU) conveyor belts offer excellent durability, chemical resistance, and hygiene, but are generally more expensive than materials like PVC conveyor belts.
+Their main advantages include:

 How to Choose Between PU and PVC Conveyor Belts?